Medical safety

 *Must not need any regular middle of the night care (blood sugar checks, insulin doses).

-Must check their BS at mealtimes and before bed and report to the health team (with additional checks, if necessary).
-We do document BS levels and insulin doses for our records.
+*Must check or report their BS at mealtimes and before bed and report to the health team (with additional checks, if necessary).

 Camp is definitely a more active environment than school, so please keep that in mind when…